-The rules of NASDAQ require that a majority of the Company's Board of Directors and the Members of the Audit Committee, Compensation Committee and the Nominating/Governance Committee meet its independence criteria.
+The rules of NASDAQ require that a majority of the Company's Board of Directors and the Members of the Audit Committee, Compensation Committee and the Nominating/ Governance Committee meet its independence criteria.
 No director qualifies as independent unless the Board determines that the director has no direct or indirect material relationship with the Company.
 The Board considers all relevant facts and circumstances of which it is aware in making an independence determination.

 Based on the NASDAQ guidelines the Board has determined that each of the following directors is independent: Sidney R. Brown, Leonard M. Lodish and Peter G. Stanley.
-None of the directors who qualify as independent has a business, financial, family or other type of relationship with J & J.
+Neither Dr. Lodish nor Mr. Stanley who qualify as independent has a business, financial, family or other type of relationship with J & J. Mr. Brown's company, NFI Industries, provided transportation services to the Company totaling approximately \$1.8 million in 2012.